Belodri/Orbital-Mini-Sandbox/UI_Implementation.md

 **Example:** User clicks on the "Create" button of the `BodiesList` component to create a new body.
 1. **Action (same as A):** `BodiesList` calls `App.createBody()`.
 It does not await the result or expect any return.
 2. **App (same as A):** `App.createBody()` delegates the operation to `Bridge`
 3. **Execution (same as A):** `Bridge` queues the creation of the body, which is processed at the start of the next `Tick()` or after a short timeout, whichever comes first (so that commands are still processed when the simulation is paused).
 Once the `Engine` has processed the command and `Bridge` has marshalled the new state back across the WASM <=> JS boundary, `Bridge` calls a callback function on `App` to inform it of the new state.
 For this, `Bridge` also passes a `DiffData` object that consists of keys of any changed simulation properties (such as simulationTime) as well as three Sets of body ids - one for created, one for deleted, and one for updated bodies.
-The reason for only passing keys and ids is to preserve a single source of truth for all simulation state which all downstream consumers read from directly (the `SimState` getter).
+The reason for only passing keys and ids is to preserve a single source of truth for all simulation state which all downstream consumers read from directly (the `PhysicsState` getter).
 4. **App:** `App` then iterates over the `DiffData` and directly manages and orchestrates the components as necessary, passing data only as needed (combining simulation-level and front-end-exclusive data as needed on the fly).
 5. **Components:** Offer methods for `App` to call.
 In this example:
     - `BodiesList.onCreateBody(bodyData)` Creates a list entry for the provided body's data in its own DOM representation.